-What does APR hope to achieve in terms of wildlife?
+What does American Prairie hope to achieve in terms of wildlife?

 American Prairie Reserve hopes to be a catalyst in the effort to bring many wildlife populations, such as mule deer, white-tailed deer, big horn sheep, elk, cougars, and grassland birds, back to significantly larger populations than currently exist in the region.
 Montana Fish, Wildlife & Parks (FWP) manages all wildlife species in the region with input from the general public and from citizen advisory groups, on which our staff also serve.
 Overtime, American Prairie Reserve actions will include (1) providing input to FWP when population targets are being set, (2) offering recent scientific data about wildlife on Reserve lands, (3) actively assisting our neighbors to thrive in the presence of increased wildlife, and, most importantly, (4) assembling habitat acreages capable of supporting something close to the well-documented historic populations of these diverse grassland species.